PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![Hash Contracts - 4 hops](./hash-contract2.svg)

-The locking script for Alice's hashed contract to Bob is:
+The script for Alice's hashed contract to Bob is:

 ```
 OP_HASH160 <h(con)> OP_EQUALVERIFY OP_DROP #Check that Bob has the contract hash pre-image
 <Bob's public key> OP_CHECKSIG #Check Bob's signature
 ```

-Bob's unlocking script is simply:
+Bob's signature is simply:

 ```
 <Bob's sig> <con>
 ```

-Bob can issue exactly the same contract to Carol, just swapping his public key in the locking script for Carol's.
+Bob can issue exactly the same contract to Carol, just swapping his public key in the script for Carol's.

 #### 8.2 Hashed Time-locked contracts